-During the nine months ended December 31, 2017, not including convertible notes issued and then converted (described in the next paragraph), we sold to accredited investors an aggregate of 1,545,957 Units, for gross proceeds of \$2,705,424 at a purchase price of \$1.75 per Unit (the "Purchase Price"), in a private offering of a minimum of \$1,000,000 and up to a maximum of \$8,000,000 (subject to an overallotment option).
+During the six months ended September 30, 2017, not including convertible notes issued and then converted (described in the next paragraph), we sold to accredited investors an aggregate of 1,603,100 Units, for gross proceeds of \$2,705,424 at a purchase price of \$1.75 per Unit (the "Purchase Price"), in a private offering of a minimum of \$1,000,000 and up to a maximum of \$8,000,000 (subject to an overallotment option).
 Each Unit consists of one share of our common stock and a three-year warrant to purchase one-half share of common stock at an initial exercise price of \$3.00 per whole share.
-After payment of placement agent fees and expenses but before the payment of other offering expenses such as legal and accounting expenses, net proceeds received were approximately \$2,156,444.
+After payment of placement agent fees and expenses but before the payment of other offering expenses such as legal and accounting expenses, net proceeds received were approximately \$2,336,645.
 The Units were offered for sale until July 31, 2017.

 During the fiscal quarter ended March 31, 2017, we closed a bridge offering that raised an aggregate face value of \$2,455,000 through the sale of convertible promissory notes to various investors.
 After the payment of placement agent fees but before the payment of other offering expenses such as legal and accounting fees, we received net proceeds of \$2,303,561.
-On May 31, 2017, the outstanding convertible promissory notes converted into an aggregate of 1,823,020 shares of common stock pursuant to the terms of the notes, which also included with warrants to purchase 911,510 shares, pursuant to the terms of the notes, we issued to the holders thereof five-year warrants to purchase an aggregate of 1,823,020 shares of common stock at an exercise price per share of \$2.00.
+These notes had a maturity date of 12 months and carry an annual interest rate of 10%.
+The principal is paid in cash and all outstanding accrued interest is converted into common stock based on the average of the lowest 3 trading days volume weighted average price over the last 10 trading days plus an embedded warrant at maturity.
+On May 31, 2017, the outstanding convertible promissory notes converted into an aggregate of 1,823,020 shares of common stock pursuant to the terms of the notes, which also included with warrants to purchase 911,510 shares, pursuant to the terms of the convertible notes, at an exercise price of \$3.00.
+Furthermore, pursuant to the conversion terms of the notes, we issued to the holders thereof five-year warrants to purchase an aggregate of 1,823,020 shares of common stock at an exercise price per share of \$2.00.